-Another critical aspect to verify is the absence of a dependence of $C{\rm M}$ on $\Pr{\rm M}$ over a broader range of parameter combinations.
+Another critical aspect to verify is the absence of a dependence of $C{\rm M}$ on $Pr{\rm M}$ over a broader range of parameter combinations.
 Given that there are always limitations on the resolution, it may be useful to explore simulations in rectangular domains to cover a larger range of scales.
 Other possibilities include simulations with time-dependent values of η and ν to obtain a larger separation between $\xi{\rm M}$ and the dissipation scale near the end of the simulation.
 However, there is the danger that artifacts are introduced that need to be carefully examined.
 Ill-understood artifacts can also be introduced by using hyperviscosity and hyperresistivity, which are used in some simulations.
-For the time being, however, the possibility of a Pr_M dependence of C_M cannot be confirmed from our simulations.
-Whether or not this automatically rules out reconnection as the reason for a resistively limited value of $C{\rm M},$ instead of the idea of magnetic helicity conservation in smaller patches, remains uncertain.
+For the time being, however, the possibility of a Pr{M} dependence of C{M} cannot be confirmed from our simulations.
+Whether or not this automatically rules out reconnection as the reason for a resistively limited value of $C{\rm M}$, instead of the idea of magnetic helicity conservation in smaller patches, remains uncertain.

-As the value of \Pr{M} is increased, we also see a systematic increase of the kinetic to magnetic dissipation ratio, $\epsilon{K}/\epsilon{M}$.
-Such a dependence has previously been seen for kinetically dominated forced turbulence, but it is here perhaps for the first time that is has been obtained for magnetically dominated decaying turbulence.
-While such results may be of interest to the problem of coronal heating, it should be remembered that the present simulations have large plasma betas, i.e., the gas pressure dominates over the magnetic pressure.
-It would therefore be of interest to check whether the obtained \Pr{M} -dependence also persists for smaller plasma beta.
-The restriction to two dimensions has been another computational simplification allowing significantly larger Lundquist numbers to be accessed, but it needs to be checked that the results for $\epsilon{\rm K}/\epsilon{\rm M}$ are not very sensitive to this restriction.
-Comparing the 3-D Runs M1 and M3 of Table 1 with the 2-D Run 2M3 of Table 3, which have $\Pr{\rm M} = 5$ and similar Lundquist numbers, we see that the 2-D results may overestimate the ratio $\epsilon{\rm K}/\epsilon{\rm M}$ by a factor of about two.
+As the value of Pr_M is increased, we also see a systematic increase in the kinetic-to-magnetic dissipation ratio, ε_K/ε_M .
+Such a dependence has previously been seen for kinetically dominated forced turbulence, but it is shown here, perhaps for the first time, for magnetically dominated decaying turbulence.
+While such results may be of interest to the problem of coronal heating, it should be remembered that the present simulations have large plasma betas (i.e., the gas pressure dominates over the magnetic pressure).
+It would therefore be of interest to check whether the obtained Pr_M -dependence also persists for smaller plasma beta.
+The restriction to two dimensions is another computational simplification that allowed significantly larger Lundquist numbers to be accessed, but it needs to be checked that the results for ε_K/ε_M are not very sensitive to this restriction.

+Comparing the 3D Runs M1 and M3 of Table 1 with the 2D Run 2M3 of Table 3, which have $Pr{\rm M}=5$ and similar Lundquist numbers, we see that the 2D results may overestimate the ratio $\epsilon{\rm K}/\epsilon{\rm M}$ by a factor of about two.
 Future work will need to show whether this can also be confirmed for other parameters.

 Acknowledgements.
-We thank Pallavi Bhat (Bangalore) and David Hosking (Princeton) for detailed comments and suggestions, especially regarding reconnection in the 2-D case.
+We thank Pallavi Bhat (Bangalore) and David Hosking (Princeton) for detailed comments and suggestions, especially regarding reconnection in the 2D case.
 We are also acknowledge inspiring discussions with the participants of the program on "Turbulence in Astrophysical Environments" at the Kavli Institute for Theoretical Physics in Santa Barbara.
-We are also grateful to Sébastien Galtier, Romain Meyrand, Annick Pouquet, and Alex Schekochihin for their interest in shedding light on the origin of the word anastrophy; see Appendix A. This research was supported in part by the Swedish Research Council (Vetenskapsrådet) under Grant No. 2019-04234, the National Science Foundation under Grant No. NSF PHY-1748958, a NASA ATP Award 80NSSC22K0825, and the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy -EXC-2094 - 390783311.
+We are also grateful to Sébastien Galtier, Romain Meyrand, Annick Pouquet, and Alex Schekochihin for their interest in shedding light on the origin of the word anastrophy; see Appendix A. This research was supported in part by the Swedish Research Council (Vetenskapsrådet) under Grant No. 2019-04234, the National Science Foundation under Grant No. NSF PHY-1748958, a NASA ATP Award 80NSSC22K0825, and the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm.
 F.V. acknowledges partial financial support from the Cariplo "BREAKTHRU" funds Rif: 2022-2088 CUP J33C22004310003.